davidroeca/web-app-orchestration-talk/talk/talk.rst

 ===============================

 .. note::
-    * While that development is quite cool, and quite useful once set up, it's not the easiest to set up
+    * While that environment is quite cool, and quite useful once set up, it's not the easiest to set up
+    * So here's my goal for today:
-    * By the end of this talk, you might be able to start thinking about ways of simplifying your development environment setup; it should be easy to onboard someone
+    * By the end of this talk, you'll be able to start thinking about ways of simplifying your development environment setup
+    * it should be easy to onboard someone
-    * This can also help you achieve a more powerful development environment, such as the one I just showed you
+    * A simplified setup can lead to a more powerful development environment
     * DevOps "Infrastructure as code" comparison
     * Core philosophy: if possible, move it to a config file
-    * This applies to a system dependency you've documented in a README (hopefully it was at least in the readme...)
+    * This applies to a system dependency you've documented in a README (hopefully was there...)
     * This also applies to application-specific logic (think routing paths and CORS), which I'll get to in a bit
     * You might use different tools, but the approach should be able to remain similar
-    * There's a decent amount going on here, so let's break it down
+    * This might seem daunting so let's break it down

 ----